MQF Admission Requirements

 How to apply

 After your online application has been submitted, complete instructions as to how to upload your documents will be emailed to you from the University of Waterloo.
+It may take four or five business days before you receive these instructions.

 References

-As part of your application, you will be required to provide names and contact information of three referees (two must be academic).
+As part of your application, you will be required to provide the names and contact information of three referees (two must be academic).

-Your referees will be contacted directly by the University after you submit your application.
+Your referees will be contacted directly by the university after you submit your application.

 • Copies of all your university transcripts (including those where you did not complete a degree)